h2r/ein/scanningobjects.md

 and checking the Background View window after each command.

-Find three objects that fit in the 4cm gripper and contrasst with the background.
+Find three objects that fit in the 4cm gripper and contrast with the background.
 Place them in the `inputPile` workspace and issue

 ```
 tableInfiniteScan